iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-12-08.md

 ### Chapter 10 – The Fall
 ‘They’re all dead’ said Kryzh Brëdli. ‘we’re all dead.
 We can’t go back across.’

 ‘We’ll find another way… We have food for days, we’ll share one torch between five and follow the water for now’ said Tenguy.

 He took out the last rope and searched for a secure anchor.
 The darkness seemed to grow more tangible by the minute.
 At last, he fastened the hempen rope around a rock, and wrapping it above his waist started down.

 The walls of the cavern started shaking.
 Rocks loosened from the walls, falling everywhere, whistling past their ears.
-Then one his true and Tenguy was also swallowed by the darkness…
+Then one hit true and Tenguy was also swallowed by the darkness…

 Silent watchers, he thought.
 Golden eyes gleaming through the darkness.
 The horned enemy.
 And then a thousand shrieks that turned into one… ‘BAAAAAHHHHHH’ ‘BAAAAAOOOOH’ ‘BOOOOOOOY!’